monsieurr/notion-automation-quot/README.md

 You'll also need to provide the url of the page you want to modify.
 Follow notion-py documentation for extensive information.

-I use Repl.it to run the script online and UptimeRobot to keep it working continuously.
+I use [pythonanywhere](https://www.pythonanywhere.com/) to schedule the daily run of my script